Mabdillahi88/tic_tac_toe/README.md

      - "register or login, please choose option 1 or 2".
    - You will choose option 1:
      - They input their username.
-     - They input their password.
+     - They input their email address .

 #### Player's welcome

-- After they successfully log in, the Noughts and Crosses game welcomes them with a greeting message, prominently displaying their username.
+- After they successfully log in, the Noughts and Crosses game welcomes them with a greeting message, displaying their username.

 #### Rules